jameslovallo/ardi/README.md

 This method runs as soon as the component is initialized.
 This is a good place to load data, setup observers, etc.

-A great example of this is in the demo [forecast component](/demos/forecast), where a resize observer is set up to mimic a container query and apply styles based on the component's rendered width, regardless of the viewport width.
-(Container queries can't come soon enough.)
+A great example of this is in the demo [forecast component](/demos/forecast), where a resize observer is created to apply styles based on the component's rendered width, regardless of the viewport width.

 ```js
 ardi({